 Looking for a quick lunch option?
 Spend 20 minutes prepping and you can have lunches ready and waiting in the fridge all week long.
 Try these 3 flavor combos or create your own!

 It’s Monday and even though I’m still on vacation, I know most of you are kicking off another work week.
 Sorry about that 🙂 To try to ease your pain, I have my friend Lauren here today to share a fun lunch idea with you guys!

 A few things about Lauren:

-- She’s a super busy law student but recently started really making an effort to make time in her schedule to work out, even though she was intimidated by the gym and workout classes.
+- She’s now a super busy lawyer.
+Despite being intimidated by the gym and workout classes, she started to really make an effort to make time in her schedule to work out while she was a law student.
 I’m SO proud of her and love reading about her workouts on her blog.